Poincar\'e and logarithmic Sobolev constants for metastable Markov chains via capacitary inequalities: Introduction

-Once the set of metastable points has been identified, the low-lying eigenvalues are also characterized in terms of mean exit times for generic situations.
+Once the set of metastable points is identified, the low-lying eigenvalues are characterized in terms of mean exit times for generic situations.
 Namely, each low-lying eigenvalue is equal to the inverse of the mean exit time from the corresponding metastable point up to negligible error terms.

 \textbf{Starting ideas.} One would expect that the strategy of enlargements of metastable points that has been successfully used in the diffusion setting, should also apply to stochastic spin systems at finite temperature or in growing volumes.
-However, proving general regularity estimates for solutions of elliptic equations is challenging on high dimensional discrete spaces and, so far, highly model dependent.
+However, proving general regularity estimates for solutions of elliptic equations is challenging on high dimensional discrete spaces, and so far, highly model dependent.

-The present work provides a mathematical definition of metastability for Markov chains on \emph{countable infinite} state spaces, see Definition~\ref{def:meta_sets}, where the metastable points that represents the sets in the metastable partition are replaced by metastable sets.
-An advantage of this definition is that one can immediately deduce sharp estimates on the mean exit time to ``deeper'' metastable sets without using additional regularity estimates of harmonic functions, cf.\ Proposition~\ref{prop:mean:hitting:times}.
+The present work provides a mathematical definition of metastability for Markov chains on possibly \emph{countable infinite} state spaces (see Definition~\ref{def:meta_sets}), where the metastable points that represent the sets in the metastable partition are replaced by metastable sets.
+An advantage of this definition is that one can immediately deduce sharp estimates on the mean exit time to ``deeper'' metastable sets without using additional regularity estimates of harmonic functions; cf.\ Theorem~\ref{thm:mean:hitting:times}.
 Moreover, sharp estimates on the smallest non-zero eigenvalues of the generator follow under the natural assumption of good mixing properties within metastable sets and some rough estimates on the regularity of the harmonic function at the boundary of metastable sets.
-The main tool in the proof is the \emph{capacitary inequality}, see Theorem~\ref{thm:CapInequ}.
+The primary tool in the proof is the \emph{capacitary inequality}; see Theorem~\ref{thm:CapInequ}.

-A key observation leading to the present definition of metastability is the following: It is well know that classical Poincaré--Sobolev inequalities on $\Z^d$ for functions with compact support, say on a ball $B_r(x) \subset \Z^d$, follow from isoperimetric properties of the underlying Euclidean space and the so-called co-area formula.
-The necessary isoperimetric inequality states that
+A critical observation leading to the present definition of metastability is the following: It is well known that classical Poincar\'e--Sobolev inequalities on $\Z^d$ for functions with compact support, say on a ball $B_r(x) \subset \Z^d$ with radius $r > 0$ and center~$x$, follow from the isoperimetric properties of the underlying Euclidean space by means of the so-called co-area formula.
+The isoperimetric inequality states that